Node.js DNS Resolution: lookup, resolve & c-ares

 callback(null, [{ address: '127.0.0.1', family: 4 }]);

-}Code that implements this hook should honor the options object it receives.
+}A hook should honor the options object it receives.
 If the client asks for family: 6, returning IPv4 breaks the caller's policy.
 If the client asks for all addresses, returning only one address can disable fallback behavior.
-The hook is small, but it sits on a sensitive boundary.
+The hook is small, but it sits in a sensitive place.

 dns.resolve*() uses c-ares for DNS protocol queries. c-ares creates sockets, sends DNS messages to configured nameservers, and integrates completion with the event loop.
 It asks for DNS records by type.
 It bypasses most OS name-service policy, including hosts-file answers.